MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 > ```
 >
 > This command takes you directly to the Evilginx command line interface.

+> [!IMPORTANT]
+> When restarting the config process, you will need to download the required certificate, and repeat config steps again.
+Run the command `.\get-crt.ps1` from the git repos in your terminal outside of the EvilGinx process.

 ### Step 2: Configure Evilginx3